 To: Mr. Tom Wathen, CEO of California Plant Protection (CPP) Re: Acquisition Bid of Pinkerton and Financing Options

 Our team has re-evaluated the $100 million bid for Pinkerton proposed by Morgan Stanley (on behalf of American Brands).
-Although the price tag is near the high end of valuation based on optimistic assumptions of synergy outcomes, the financing terms are attractive and in the best interest of yourself to maximize CPP’s current value and compete as the industry leader after acquisition.
+Although the price tag is near the high end of valuation based on optimistic assumptions of synergy outcomes, the financing terms are attractive and in your best interest to maximize CPP’s current value and compete as the industry leader after acquisition.

-A $75M debt would generate approximately $25.5M present value to the combined firm assuming a tax rate of 34%, increasing Pinkerton’s valuation range to $88.6M to $115.5M.
+A $75M debt would generate approximately $25.5M present value to the combined firm, assuming a tax rate of 34%, increasing Pinkerton’s valuation range from $88.6M to $115.5M.

 Exhibit 3 shows the pro forma cash flows post-merger with two debt financing options.
 Clearly, CPP-Pinkerton will run into trouble with a…